Package 'BIOMASS'

 • plot_design: if draw_plot is TRUE, a ggplot object corresponding to the design of the plot

-• UTM_code: if longlat is supplied, a character containing the UTM code of the GPS coordinates
+• UTM_code: if longlat is provided, a data.frame containing the UTM code of the corner GPS coordinates for each plot

 Author(s)